 - Research cannot commence before formal notification of approval from IRB.

-- Studies that are deemed to include more than minimal risk are reviewed at IRB meetings, called by the IRB chair.
+- Studies that are deemed to include more than minimal risk are reviewed at IRB meetings with a quorum of the full board, called by the IRB chair, and consequently can take longer for completion of the review.

 Please note that turn-around time is dependent on the submission of a complete and accurate proposal as well as the PI’s responsiveness to the review requirements and requests.
-Poorly written proposals are the largest source of delays and frustration for applicants.
+Poorly written proposals and delay in response from researchers are the largest source of delays and frustration for applicants.

 In order to approve research, the IRB must determine that all of the following requirements are satisfied in accordance with HHS regulations at 45 CFR 46.111: